The state of medical education and practice barometer survey 2021

 - Almost three in five (58%) doctors felt they would be very or fairly likely to make a career change in the next year, most commonly seeking to cut down their workload either by reducing their contracted hours (35%) or moving to a role with less clinical workload (24%).

 - Common factors associated with wanting to make career changes were feelings of burnout and frustration; feeling a lack of support from management; the impact of the pandemic on access to development or learning opportunities; and pressure on workload impacting patient care.

 - The proportion of doctors that have taken action towards leaving the UK profession rose to 7% in 2021, up from 4% in 2020.

 Why we commissioned this research

 Every year we report on the state of medical education and practice in the UK.
 We use our data, wider research evidence and analysis to provide comprehensive insight into the profession.

 The barometer survey is one of the key sources of evidence that underpins our report.
 The survey is run annually and is designed to gain evidence of how doctors’ experiences of practising in the UK are changing.
 This informs our work to support doctors and address the challenges and pressures they're encountering.

 What did the research involve?

-As in 2019, the questions in the Barometer survey covered doctors’ satisfaction in their working lives, career intentions over the next year, experiences in the workplace and adaptations to pressurised environments.
-The 2020 questionnaire was adapted in light of COVID-19 and included new questions that explored the ways in which doctors’ working lives changed due to the pandemic.
+The questionnaire, as in previous years, covered doctors’ satisfaction in their working lives, career intentions over the next year, experiences in the workplace and adaptations to pressurised environments.
+As in 2020, we also included questions that explored the ways in which doctors’ working lives have changed due to the pandemic.

-3,693 doctors currently working in the UK completed the Barometer survey between 15th June-19th July 2020.
-To ensure findings are representative of all licensed doctors, weighting was applied using GMC population data on age, registration status, ethnicity and place in which primary medical qualification was gained.
+3,386 doctors currently working in the UK completed the Barometer survey between 7 June and 18 July 2021.
+To make sure findings are representative of all licensed doctors, weighting was applied using GMC population data on age, registration status, ethnicity and place in which primary medical qualification was gained.